Click to Skip Ad

 This being Sheridan, though, let it be said: Shakespeare, Tulsa King is not.
 The writing is blue collar through and through, which suited me just fine.
 In fact, Season 1 was a mostly enjoyable experience, because the show doesn’t pretend to be something it’s not — and, with Dwight promising in the new trailer, “Looks like we got trouble comin’ our way,” the sophomore season looks set to amp up the action and the stakes bigly, starting with the consequences of that big shocker at the end of Season 1.

-Dwight found himself in handcuffs and once again being hauled away by law enforcement because, without giving it away, there is nothing new under the Tulsa sun.
+Dwight found himself in handcuffs and once again being hauled away by law enforcement because, without giving too much away, there is nothing new under the Tulsa sun.
 In Season 2, premiering on Sept.
 15, Paramount teases that “Dwight (Stallone) and his crew continue to build up and defend their growing empire in Tulsa — but, just as they get their bearings, they realize that they’re not the only ones who want to stake their claim.

 “With looming threats from the Kansas City mob and a very powerful local businessman, Dwight struggles to keep his family and crew safe while keeping track of all his affairs.
 Plus, he still has unfinished business back in New York.”